 We cook contemporary British food to evoke and create memories: from Marcus’s northern roots to the global influences that shape our national cuisine; from childhood encapsulated in a simple dish to humble ingredients elevated and transformed.

 Contemporary English food to evoke and create memories…

 Marcus Wareing’s contribution to British food and the next generation of cookery talent has made him one of the most respected and acclaimed chefs and restaurateurs in Britain.
-His awards include two Michelin stars, Tatler Restaurateur of the Year, GQ Chef of the Year, Chef of the Year with Caterer and Hotelkeeper and the Acorn Award.
+His awards include two Michelin stars, Tatler Restaurateur of the Year, GQ Chef of the Year, the Chef award at the Cateys and an Acorn Award.

 Originally from Southport, Merseyside, the son of a fruit and vegetable merchant, Marcus began his career aged 18.
 He received his first Michelin star at just 26 – one of only a handful of chefs to be recognised at this age.
 Over the last 30 years Marcus has been involved in the creation of some of London’s most celebrated restaurants.

 Founded in 2008 with his wife Jane, Marcus Wareing Restaurants began with the opening of the two Michelin starred Marcus Wareing at The Berkeley (now known simply as “Marcus”).
 The group now includes The Gilbert Scott, an elegant British restaurant and bar in St Pancras Renaissance Hotel and Tredwells, a west-end dining room serving high-quality food in a casual space.